adrianmuzzi/Man-Horse-Scripts/Acrasia/README.md

 On launch, Acrasia searches for a file called "`%localappdata%\Local\Microsoft\Edge\User Data\_AcrasiaData.txt`" If no such file is found, Acrasia will create one for you after running through setup.

-'Setup' is a necessary (if admittedly tedious) process wherein each of your Edge profiles are opened one-by-one.
-You check what profile it is, and input your desired nickname for it into Acrasia.
-The second profile opens upon inputting a nickname for the first, and so on.
-It will continue through this process until your've nicknamed *all* of your Edge profiles, then it stores the collected data as a hash table in `_Acrasia.txt` (see path above).
+During a 'setup', Acrasia parses the registry entires Edge creates for each of your user profiles.
+It stores the collected data as a hash table in `_Acrasia.txt` (see path above).

 The reason for this is that Chromium (Edge) stores and organises each profile under an unfortunatley generic name; '*Profile 1*'.... '*Profile 2*'... etc.